Tuition fee deposits for international postgraduate taught students

 If your offer is unconditional, the deposit is non-refundable except in these exceptional circumstances:

-- If you request a refund within 10 working days of the payment being received by the University
+- If you request a refund within 14 days of the payment being received by the University.

 - In exceptional circumstances and on receipt of verifiable documentary evidence that you are unable to commence your studies and choose not to defer your offer.
-Such exceptional circumstances might include, but are not limited to, serious illness or international restrictions on travel, including travel disruption as a result of COVID-19.
+Such exceptional circumstances might include, but are not limited to, serious illness or international restrictions on travel.

 If the request is approved, we will withdraw your offer and any issued CAS, and notify the UKVI.